FredHutch/scrnaseq-workflows/README.md

 ### To Do, Current

-* Convert workflow B to Snakemake, document the steps
 * Convert workflow B to Nextflow, document the steps
+* Run workflow B on Slurm, document the steps
+* Run workflow B on AWS Batch, document the steps

 ### Upcoming

-* Convert workflow A to Snakemake, document the steps
 * Convert workflow A to Nextflow, document the steps

 * Chat with Rob & Valentin, get their feedback